 Education.
 The public schools of Talladega are used as laboratories for students working in education.
 Occasionally schools in other parts of the country are used.
-A small two-teacher school for children of the college staff and other college workers is maintained in Sessions Hall.

 Physical Education.
 The Callanan Union Building contains a gymnasium completely equipped for classes in basketball, volleyball, badminton, shuffleboard and other indoor activities.
 The swimming pool is located on the sub-floor.
 The pool is opened for classes during the week and recreational swimming on week-ends and holidays.